 Talk to a Creditor About Loan Forbearance: A Step by Step Guide

-- Loan forbearance means getting help with debt -- getting a lower interest rate or payment, or being allowed to stop paying for a while.
+- Loan forbearance means getting help with debt—getting a lower payment amount or being allowed to stop paying for a while.

 - Your creditors may grant loan forbearance if you have a good reason for asking.